 - Departmental Plan (plan ministériel):

-- Provides information on the plans and expected performance of appropriated departments over a three year period.
+- A report on the plans and expected performance of an appropriated department over a three-year period.
 Departmental Plans are tabled in Parliament each spring.

 - A Departmental Result represents the change or changes that the department seeks to influence.
 A Departmental Result is often outside departments' immediate control, but it should be influenced by program-level outcomes.